-- 1. Go to Remote Auth.
+- Go to Remote Auth.
 Servers > SAML, and click Create New.

-The server name must match the one created in G Suite.
-For example, if the name in G Suite is set as GSIdP, the SAML server should also use GSIdP (case sensitive). - 2.
-Import the IdP metadata obtained from the SAML app on G Suite. - 3.
+The server name must match the one created in Google Workspace.
+For example, if the name in Google Workspace is set as GSIdP, the SAML server should also use GSIdP (case sensitive). - 2.
+Import the IdP metadata obtained from the SAML app on Google Workspace. - 3.
 In Username, select Subject NameID SAML assertion. - 4.
-In Group Membership, select Cloud and choose the previously created G Suite OAuth server. - 5.
+In Group Membership, select Cloud and choose the previously created Google Workspace OAuth server.
+See Configuring OAuth settings on page 180. - 5.
 At the top of the page, select Proxy as the Type, and copy the Portal URL to be used later when customizing the replacement message.